1973 European Cup final: Aftermath

 Juventus would gain revenge for the defeat 23 years later when the two sides contested the final of the same competition (rebranded as the UEFA Champions League).
 After a 1–1 draw after extra time, Juventus won 4–2 on penalties.
+Although in later years the victory by Juventus in that final would be tarnished by allegations of the taking of performance enhancing drugs by the Juventus players.